spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 thresholding and binary operations.
 And the nuclei or cell shapes must be convex to meet the assumptions of the distance transform or else it will over-segment.
-Starfish includes the basic functions to build a watershed segmentation pipeline and a predefined :py:class:`.Watershed` segmentation class that uses the :term:`primary images<Primary Images>` as the cell stain:
+Starfish includes the basic functions to build a watershed segmentation pipeline and a predefined :py:class:`.Watershed` segmentation class that uses the :term:`primary images<Primary Images>` as the cell stain.

-:ref:`Ways to segment by thresholding and watershed in starfish<tutorial_watershed_segmentation>`
+* Tutorial: :ref:`Ways to segment by thresholding and watershed<tutorial_watershed_segmentation>`

 Manually Defining Cells
 ^^^^^^^^^^^^^^^^^^^^^^^

-The most accurate but time-consuming approach is to manually segment images using a tool such as `ROI manager <https://imagej.net/plugins/roi-manager-tools/index.html>`_ in FIJI (ImageJ).
+The most accurate but time-consuming approach is to manually segment images using a tool such as `ROI manager <https://imagej.net/docs/guide/146-30.html#fig:The-ROI-Manager>`_ in FIJI (ImageJ).
 It is a straightforward process that starfish supports by allowing ROI set binaries to be imported as a :py:class:`.BinaryMaskCollection`.
 These masks can then be integrated into the pipeline for visualization and assigning spots to cells.

-:ref:`Loading ImageJ ROI set<tutorial_manual_segmentation>`
+* Tutorial: :ref:`Loading ImageJ ROI set<tutorial_manual_segmentation>`

 Machine-Learning Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^